 - 10. Discuss with transit agency staff the transit agency's eligibility to conduct statistical sampling for passenger miles traveled data every third year.
 Determine whether the transit agency meets NTD criteria that allow transit agencies to conduct statistical samples for accumulating passenger miles traveled data every third year rather than annually.
-Specifically: - According to the 2010 census, the public transit agency serves an urbanized area with a population less than 500,000. - The public transit agency directly operates fewer than 100 revenue vehicles in all modes in annual maximum revenue service (in any size urbanized area). - Service purchased from a seller is included in the transit agency's NTD report. - For transit agencies that meet one of the above criteria, review the NTD documentation for the most recent mandatory sampling year and determine that statistical sampling was conducted and meets the 95 percent confidence and plus or minus 10 percent precision requirements. - Determine how the transit agency estimated annual passenger miles traveled for the current report year.
+Specifically: - According to the 2010 census, the public transit agency serves an urbanized area with a population less than 500,000. - The public transit agency directly operates fewer than 100 revenue vehicles operated in maximum service (in any size urbanized area). - Service purchased from a seller is included in the transit agency's NTD report. - For transit agencies that meet one of the above criteria, review the NTD documentation for the most recent mandatory sampling year (2017) and determine that statistical sampling was conducted and meets the 95 percent confidence and plus or minus 10 percent precision requirements. - Determine how the transit agency estimated annual passenger miles traveled for the current report year.

 We discussed with staff the eligibility of Metro Transit to conduct statistical sampling for passenger miles traveled data every third year.
 We were informed that Metro Transit is not eligible to conduct statistical sampling for passenger miles traveled data every third year because it does not meet any of the three criteria necessary to qualify for such treatment.
 For the current report year, Metro Transit was unable to conduct statistical sampling for motor bus and light rail modes due to the coronavirus (COVID-19) pandemic.
-Therefore, it has elected to use 2019 sampling data to complete its 2020 reporting for these modes.
-Metro Transit estimated annual passenger miles traveled for motor bus mode by multiplying the number of local service passengers by the average local service trip length and by multiplying the number of express service passengers by the average express service trip length.
-Metro Transit estimated annual passenger miles traveled for light rail mode by multiplying average trip length by the number of trips run for the year.
+Therefore, it has elected to use 2019 sampling data to complete its 2021 reporting for these modes.
+Metro Transit estimated annual passenger miles traveled for motor bus mode by multiplying the number of local service passengers by the average local service trip length and by multiplying the number of express service passenger miles traveled for light rail mode by multiplying average trip length by the number of trips run for the year.
 Metro Transit uses a 100 percent count of actual passenger miles traveled for its commuter rail mode (Policy Manual, Federal Funding Allocation Test i).